-If fall had to nominate an MVP in the dessert category, I think my Classic Apple Crisp would win hands down.
+If Fall had to nominate an MVP dessert, I think my Classic Apple Crisp would win hands down.
 It’s, sweet, buttery, and full of warm spices that seem to invite fall in.
-We seem to always have apples in our home during the fall months and I love being able to throw together a crisp at a moments notice.
+We seem to always have apples in our home during the fall months; I love being able to throw together a crisp at a moments notice.
 This is usually the time of year that I make a big batch of my oat crumble and keep it in the freezer for last-minute desserts.
 It’s so easy to make and creates an incredible dessert in no time.

 HOW TO MAKE OAT CRUMBLE AHEAD OF TIME